H20Zhang/H20Zhang.github.io/_pages/about.md

-I have a broad interest in **distributed relational engine **, **online analytical processing(OLAP)** ,and **distributed computing**, especially combining new advancement in the theory of database with state-of-the-art systems.
+I have a broad interest in **distributed relational engine for large scale OLAP** and **distributed system for graph processing**, especially combining new advancement in the theory of database with the state-of-the-art systems.
 Currently, my research interests focuses on distributed relational engine for complex OLAP.